Early Childhood

 State funding was recommended to be $8-million annually for three to five years, increasing to $16-million annually in the second phase and $34-million annually in the final phase.
 For the first three years of the program, the Legislature appropriated $3-million annually and moved to $4-million annually for two succeeding years.
 Funding reached $6.5-million for 2018-2019, $6.7-million for 2019-2020, and $7.8-million for 2020-2021.
 For 2021-2022, funding for collaboratives doubled to $16-million and $1.5-million was appropriated for early learning coaches.

-As of October 2023, 37 Early Learning Collaboratives were operating across Mississippi, serving 6,800 children (approximately 18% of Mississippi’s four-year-olds).
+As of August 2024, 40 Early Learning Collaboratives are operating across Mississippi, serving 6,800 children (approximately 18% of Mississippi’s four-year-olds).

-New funding of $20-million was appropriated in 2022 for public school pre-k programs that are not part of collaboratives.
-That same level of funding was repeated in 2023.
-As of October 2023, 20 public school pre-k programs (known as State Invested Pre-K or SIP) are receiving these state funds.
+New funding of $20-million was appropriated in the 2022 Legislative Session for public school pre-k programs that are not part of collaboratives.
+That same level of funding was repeated in the 2023 and 2024 sessions.
+As of August 2024, 24 public school pre-k programs (known as State Invested Pre-K or SIP) are receiving these state funds.

 See map of all state-funded pre-k locations.
-(Source: Mississippi Department of Education)
+(Source: Mississippi Department of Education, August 2024)

 Mississippi: 1 of 5 States Meeting All National Benchmarks for Early Education Quality